Table of Contents

 Disability Resource Center

-The Disability Resource Center staff provides and coordinates support services for students with disabilities.
-The population of students with disabilities on our campus includes students with visual impairments, students who are deaf or hard of hearing, students with mobility impairments, students with learning disabilities, and a wide range of other disabilities.
-Our goal is to assure equal educational opportunity by providing and coordinating services which mainstream the student with a disability into the University community.
+The Disability Resource Center fosters an inclusive campus climate through education, service, collaboration, and outreach to the University of Louisville community.
+We provide support for students with documented disabilities by promoting equal access to all programs and services.
+The population of students with disabilities on our campus includes students with sensory impairments, mobility impairments, Attention Deficit Hyperactivity Disorder, learning disabilities, Autism spectrum disorders, psychological disorders, chronic health conditions, and a wide range of other disabilities.
 Students are encouraged to contact the Disability Resource Center to establish eligibility for services and to discuss specific accommodation needs.

 Drug-Free Schools and Crime Awareness, Campus Security Information Report 1993, and Communities Act Amendments of 1989